SAP/abap-to-json/docs/faq.md

 * [Why are special characters in JSON attribute names not escaped or unescaped?](#why-are-special-characters-in-json-attribute-names-not-escaped-or-unescaped)

 ## It is slow
 It is as fast as possible to achieve it in pure ABAP and is already heavily optimized.
 If you have suggestions on how to make it faster, you are welcome.
-Features like type conversions, type detections, renaming, data generation, etc require processing time, and even if they are not active, you may pay the penalty because the class design allows this feature.
+Features like type conversions, type detections, renaming, data generation, etc, require processing time, and even if they are not active, you may pay the penalty because the class design allows this feature.
 Operations on strings are not fast in ABAP, and method calls are costly, which is why macros are used within the class.
 However, the class is robust and can handle any data type for serialization and deserialization, offering many convenient functions that would otherwise need to be implemented manually.
 It performs well in numerous use cases.

 In scenarios where extensive functionality and flexibility are unnecessary, such as with simple, flat tables requiring fast JSON serialization/deserialization, tweaking /ui2/cl_json for speed by disabling flags is not viable.
 No other universal classes with comparable functionality are known to be faster.
 The best solutions currently are: